testground/testground/docs/tests-mvp.md

 #### Parameters

-This test is complete if one can:
+- **Network Parameters**
   - Ran with with an arbitraty amount of nodes (from 10 to 1000000) - N
+- **Image Parameters**
   - Ran with custom libp2p & IPFS suites (swap in/out Bitswap & GraphSync versions, Crypto Channels, Transports and other libp2p components)

 This test is not expected to support: